Samsung is the biggest TV manufacturer in the world, thanks to its broad range of 4K and 8K TVs with LCD and QLED displays.

 While its competitors look to Dolby Vision for HDR, Samsung is putting its weight behind HDR10+.
 Samsung isn't alone though: Amazon Video, 20th Century Fox, Universal, Paramount and Warner Brothers are all planning to support HDR10+.
 You can learn more about high-dynamic range in our .

-HDR10+ is built into all of Samsung's QLED and LCD TVs.
+HDR10+ is built into all Samsung's QLED and LCD TVs.

 Along with ambient mode, invisible connection is Samsung's way of making its TVs as inconspicuous as possible.
 None of the HDMI or USB ports are on the TV itself; instead, one thin transparent wire connects the TV to a separate box housing the connections.
 This means you won't have any unsightly cables descending from your TV and you have greater freedom about where you put your connected devices.

-The invisible connection is only available on Samsung's most high-end 4K and 8K QLED TVs.
+The invisible connection is only available on Samsung's most high-end 4K and 8K TVs.

-Samsung isn't shy talking about Micro LED technology at every tradeshow, and 2021 is finally seeing some Micro LED TVs hit the market.
+Samsung isn't shy talking about Micro LED technology at every trade show.
 It's Samsung's first true OLED competitor, thanks to its self-emitting pixels that create their own light, just as OLEDs do.
 This means a backlight isn't required to make a picture, allowing the TVs to be thinner.

 Where Micro LEDs differ from OLEDs is the pixels, which are inorganic.
 This means, unlike OLEDs, the pixels won't degrade over time.
 Samsung says this allows them to push the displays harder, creating brighter images than OLED.